Published: June 2011

-- Collision Coverage helps pay for vehicle repairs if you're involved in a collision with another object or by upset of your insured vehicle.
+- Collision Coverage—helps pay for vehicle repairs if you're involved in a collision with another object.

 It's important to note that for a deer accident to be considered a comprehensive loss there must be physical contact with the deer—otherwise it will likely be processed as a collision loss.

 - Stay attentive and drive the speed limit.
-You're more likely to see deer and react quicker when you're alert and not speeding.
+You're more likely to see deer and react more quickly when you're alert.

 - Use your high beam headlights at night.
 In areas known for their deer population—look for deer crossing signs—your high beams will better illuminate the sides of roadways.

-- Remember that deer often travel in packs.
-If you see one deer, chances are there are a few more you can't see-slow down as a precaution.
+- Remember that deer often travel together.
+If you see one deer, chances are there are a few more you can't see.
+Slow down as a precaution.

 - Don't swerve!
 While you may be tempted to do anything to avoid hitting the deer, jerking the wheel may point you straight into oncoming traffic or cause you to lose control of the car altogether.